What is Schedule Variance?

 - Look for scheduling conflicts: for example, if a milestone shown on your Gantt chart is earlier than their predecessor, they have an inflexible constraint.
 Review the schedule to ensure that this constraint is necessary.

 - When schedule variances are identified, remember that there may also be cost variances associated with them.
 Schedule variances can be used as early warning signs that the project schedule may need to slip.
-It is time to review what the associated costs (such as rental equipment) may be contingent upon within the agreed-upon schedule.
+It is time to review what the associated costs (such as rental equipment or employee time spent) may be contingent upon within the agreed-upon schedule.

 - Check your variance calculations twice.